-I am particularly interested in signs, symbols and subconscious narratives relating to those topics.
-My works usually incorporate found items, such as objects, digital images and field recordings.
+I am particularly interested in signs, symbols and subconscious narratives.
+My works usually incorporate found items, such as artefacts, digital images and field recordings.

-Most of my projects run into long term, conceptual bodies of work across various disciplines.
-I love to work across different mediums, taking an idea from its inception, through different processes, often finding its resolution in an organic way.
-The work defines itself through its process.
+Most of my projects develop into long term, conceptual bodies of work, taking an initial idea across disciplines, to find resolution in an organic way through process.

 Selected Exhibitions